Oil producers to extend output curbs at OPEC meeting

 The agreement helped lift the oil price to the current level of just above US$50 per barrel, although this is still less than half that of 2014.

-The deal was also a dramatic policy turnaround for OPEC and even saw regional rivals Saudi Arabia and Iran, at daggers drawn otherwise, see eye to eye.
+The pact was also a dramatic policy turnaround for OPEC that even had regional rivals Saudi Arabia and Iran, at daggers drawn otherwise, see eye to eye.

+The deal, lasting for six months, is due to expire on Jun 30.
+An agreement to renew it is widely expected, the only question being for how long.

-Saudi Arabia and Russia, the biggest of the 24 producers in the accord - and which don't get on in other areas either - agreed last week that it should be extended until March.
+Saudi Arabia and Russia, the biggest of the producers, agreed last week that it should be rolled over for nine months, an idea backed by Iraq's oil minister on Monday.

-With others including Kuwait signalling their assent, 24 out of 25 analysts polled by Bloomberg News said they expected the curbs to be prolonged, the only question being for how long.

-"I think it would be a pretty big shock if they didn't" (extend the agreement), Capital Economics analyst Thomas Pugh told AFP.
+"Nine months seems good to me," Algeria's energy minister Noureddine Boutarfa told reporters as he arrived in Vienna on Tuesday.

+But Kuwait's Oil Minister Issam Almarzooq said before leaving his country for Austria on Tuesday said that "not everybody" was on board yet, Bloomberg News reported.

 VICTIMS OF SUCCESS